enthought/pyface/docs/source/standard_dialogs.rst

    A Confirmation Dialog

 A dialog that presents a message and allows the user to select a Yes/No response, with the option to present a Cancel button as well.
-The button which is the default, as well as the labels for the buttons can be controlled.
+The default button, as well as the labels for the buttons can be controlled.
 The result value is one of the pyface constants of |CANCEL|, |YES| or
 |NO|.